Does your child get aggressive when they are upset? Do they throw things, kick or hit you, spit or scream?

 If we want to stop the aggression, we have to stop focussing on the aggressive behaviour and respond to our child’s feelings.

 How do we do this?

 1. Keep yourself safe and get calm.

 Move out of kicking or throwing range, gently hold a child who is hitting.
 Regulate yourself so you can respond from a calm place.
 Take a few deep breaths and remind yourself that this is not an emergency!
 Your child is having a hard time, not giving you a hard time.
 (If you need some help with this?
-Check out my free How To Stop Yelling At Your Kids e-course.)
+Check out my How To Stop Yelling At Your Kids e-course.)

 2. Respond to your child’s feelings with empathy.

 Say, “Oh sweetie, you are so upset.
-I see you you.
+I see you.
 You are so mad at me right now.
 I hear you.
 I understand.” (if you know what the upset is about you could say, “You wanted… You wish…”)